Human Resource Management (HRM) is the practice of managing employees to achieve better performance. Check out the importance of HRM here.

 Human resource management should not be underestimated as a field.
 It plays a vital role in company operations and provides numerous benefits to organizations, including:

-For these reasons and countless others, human resource departments and HR managers are vital components of business operations today, and will maintain an important place in workplaces around the world in the future.
+For these reasons and countless others, its very important to have an organized human resource management system. there are also a substantial number of benefits to having a well organized human resource management system.
+Human resource departments and HR managers are vital components of business operations today, and will maintain an important place in workplaces around the world in the future

 There are four key categories in which we can distinctly place the HRM roles: